schourasia750/Jobs/README.md

+# Rocket.Chat Job Opportunities

-Space for posting job opportunities that are open at Rocket.Chat via Github issues.
+This repository is dedicated to posting job opportunities for Rocket.Chat via GitHub issues.

-Note that:
+**Note:**
--Main resource to check Rocket.Chat open positions and where we expect to have latest details and information is https://www.rocket.chat/jobs
+- The main resource to check Rocket.Chat open positions with the latest details and information is [Rocket.Chat Jobs](https://www.rocket.chat/jobs).
--Each open position is shared as an Issue.
-If you are interested please make sure to access the link that is provided on each position and submit your application from there.
+- Each open position is shared as a GitHub Issue.
+If you are interested, please use the provided link in the Issue to submit your application.
--We opened this repo just to generate awareness as we understand potential candidates for our internal positions might be using github more than other tools.
+- We opened this repository to generate awareness, as we understand potential candidates for our internal positions might be using GitHub more than other tools.
--All rules and code of conduct that applies to our main repo are also applicable here.
+- All rules and the code of conduct that apply to our main repository are also applicable here.

-License MIT
+**License:** MIT